On the Day of Your Qualification Exam

 To learn more about the exam format and navigation, please watch our tutorial.

 If your exam is delivered via computer, you will receive your test results on the computer screen shortly after you complete your exam.
 You will also receive a printed copy of your pass/fail results report.

 If you receive a pass result, no additional scoring details will be provided.
 However, if you receive a fail result, additional details regarding your exam performance will be provided in the results report, including your overall exam score and your performance on each of the topic sections on the exam.
 This information is provided to help inform your study efforts, should you retest at a later date.

 Equating of Scores

 In some cases, the results report will indicate that the score provided is an equated score.
 If that is the case, then your test score is being placed on a common scale with all other candidate test scores for that exam and statistical adjustments are made to the score to account for slight variations in the difficulty that may exist among different sets of exam questions.
-This method allows for a fair comparison of scores and ensures that every candidate is held to the same passing standard regardless of which set of exam items he or she received.
+This method allows for a fair comparison of scores and ensures that every candidate is held to the same passing standard regardless of which set of exam items they received.

 If You Do Not Pass

-- Not affiliated with a FINRA Member Firm?
+- Not affiliated with a FINRA member firm?
 Non-member applicants must submit a new request and repay the exam fee using the Test Enrollment Services System (TESSTM) to secure a new valid enrollment.

 If you have questions or require assistance, please contact FINRA’s Gateway Call Center at (301) 590-6500.